ultimate271/notes/sanderson/mistbornTFE02.06.md

 them, pulling the door shut and walking down the stairs to give the appearance of retiring to her room.

+#### Vin, pretending to leave, arrives back three minutes later to eavsdrop on their conversation
 Less than three minutes later she was back at the door, listening carefully to the conversation going on inside.